 Door will open at 6pm for sign-in and sign-ups.

 For Vocal audition, you may either Prepare (2) two selections of songs totaling no more than 32 bars or (1) one song not to exceed 32 bars.

 7pm – Dance Call – A dance audition piece will be taught promptly at this time so plan accordingly if you need time to stretch and warm up – be prepared to dance starting immediately at 7pm.
 All those auditioning are expected to be at Dance Call Audition with the exception of those auditioning for the roles of Amos, Mary Sunshine and Mama Morton.
 These three roles will only need to come to the Vocal Call Audition (see below).

 8:30pm – Vocal Call – Everyone, as a group, will be asked to stay in the audition room as each actor is heard individually.
 Once you are finished with your individual audition, you are free to leave.

 Please sign up for the date you would prefer.

 HEADSHOT and RESUME are required – Please bring these with you!!

 *Please list any Acrobatic, Juggling and/or Magician Skills you may have

 **Please list All/Any conflicts that fall during the dates of September 1st – 4th along with any other conflicts

-Please click on the GREEN date of your choice (July 11th or 12th) to sign up for auditions.
+Please click on the GREEN date of your choice (only July 12th remains*) to sign up for auditions.